Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Edge Video Analytics System

 \section{Edge Video Analytics System}

 Large-scale real-time VA is becoming the “killer app” for edge computing \cite{killerapp}.
-First, the latency requirements for video processing can be stringent when the output of the analytics is used to interact with humans (e.g., cloud gaming, augmented reality) or to actuate some mission-critical systems (e.g., security alert, traffic light, etc.).
+First, the latency requirements for video processing can be stringent when the output of the analytics is used to interact with humans (e.g., virtual or augmented reality) or to actuate some mission-critical systems (e.g., security alerts and traffic lights).
 Second, transmitting high-definition videos requires substantial bandwidth (e.g., 5 Mbps or even 25 Mbps for 4K video) \cite{killerapp}.
-Streaming a large number of video feeds directly to the cloud is not always feasible since the available uplink bandwidth is often limited when the cameras are connected wirelessly, e.g. via cellular data networks inside vehicles.
-Finally, the model inference is compute-intensive and naively performing inferences on cameras is inefficient as their computing capabilities are limited.
+Streaming a large number of video feeds directly to the cloud is not always feasible since the available uplink bandwidth is often limited when the cameras are connected wirelessly, e.g., via cellular data networks inside vehicles.
+Finally, model inference is compute-intensive and naively performing inferences on cameras is inefficient as their computing capabilities are limited.
 We are likely to be stuck in the dilemma where using heavy DNNs can guarantee the accuracy requirements but miss the latency requirements, and vice versa for lightweight DNNs.
-Because of high data volume, resource demands, and latency requirements, cameras are the most challenging “things” in the Internet of Things.
+Because of high data volumes, resource demands, and latency requirements, cameras are the most challenging “things” in the Internet of Things.
 Tapping into the convergence of edge computing and video analytics presents potential system challenges.
 In this section, we first clarify the definition of EVA.
-Then, we go through system aspects, including system architectures, basic system components, system performance indicators, and application architectures.
+Then, we go through system aspects, including system architectures, basic system components, performance indicators, and application architectures.